JGCRI/programing-resources/Programing_Best_Practices.md

 Even if you don't formally incorporate unit testing into your code, the concept is still useful for code testing.
 Use a simplified test case to check that your code produces a reasonable result.

+Unit tests can be high level or low level, or more or less stringent, depending on the case.
+For example, a unit test can test if a result is positive.
+Or if one result is larger than another.

 A variant on this for code that processes complex data is to trace through from input to output a straightforward example (e.g. a sector that has only one technology, etc.).

 If you find a bug, turn that into a test case through use of unit testing or assertions.